 “You don’t know my dad.
 My dad deserted us in 2nd grade and only came back when he wanted to make us do things with his sex slaves.
 Nothing about him was created good.”

 Philly grabbed his throbbing fist, and his anger and pain was dwarfed by love he suddenly felt coming from her grip on his knuckles.
-He looked down at it, and for a moment he could see it the way it was.
+He looked down at his fist, and for a moment he could see it the way it was.
 His whole body was black, as if the smoldering remains of a fire.
-But his fist, where she grabbed it was clean and whole.
+But his fist, where she grabbed it was new, smooth skin again.
 And it shined as if glowing from within.
 He saw the light crawling up his arm and he was torn between panic and need.

 “He likes me?”
 Justin was surprised to hear the small voice leak out of him.